mdouchin/termux-postgis-script/README.md

 * run the command `pe` to grant access to your Android folders DCIM, Download, etc.
 * run the command then `up` to update the packages
-* run the command  `in` to install PostgreSQL and sshd.
-This can take a couple of minutes, and need you to follow the progress, since it asks for some confirmations.
-You can pass an optionnal argument with the desired password for the SSH and PostgreSQL user.
+* run the command  `in` to install PostgreSQL, sshd and other tools such as lftp and crontab.
+This can take a couple of minutes, and need you to follow the progress, since it asks for some confirmations: confirm with **Y** You can pass an optionnal argument with the desired password for the SSH and PostgreSQL user.

 Of course, the installation process must be done only once.